With the 2022 midterm elections approaching, Fernando Guerra spoke to LMU students and the Latinx community about the importance of voting.

 2017-2018 Academic Year

-The Loyolan publishes new content online every day, and in print each Wednesday.
-PDF’s of our print editions dating back to 2011 are posted each week on issuu.com.
+The Loyolan publishes new content online every day.
+PDFs of our print editions dating back to 2011 are available at issuu.com.

 To contact us, email email@example.com.